mathomane/html-css-sumary/README.md

 EMBEDDING MEDIA VIA IFRAMES

 Embedding refers to taking content from one site and placing it within the middle of another site's page.

+WORKING WITH IFRAMES ELEMENT

+Using content managemnt system (CMS) that has been set up by oter elements, you may not be able to copy and paste random embed codes from other websites.
+CMS has a spcific way to allow URLS OR SHOTCODE FROM TRUSTED SOURCES Security aspects elated to iframe elements should be considered when building website.

+# HTML CONTENT IDENTIFICATION

+HTML Lanuage Support

+HTML has tool to indentify the language of your website.
+Search engines will understand which language the website is in and also the spellcheckers will provide appropriate dictionaries.

+The lang Attribute
+Lang attribute is udes to specify the language of a website.
+If the whole website is in one language, it is quite simple.
+To specify this you can use "en-US" in the land attribute which means U.S English.
+There is also "en-GB" for English in Great Britain.
+It is also important to specify on the cintent direction.
+Most languages flow from left to right horizontally but some flow from right to left.